Oxbow Farm Education

 Organic Farming 101 covers such topics as plant biology, pest management, soil fertility, environmental conservation and water quality, and the current trend of industrial agriculture in America.

 Summer is a wonderful time for kids to visit the farm.
 Our summer camps give kids an opportunity to dig deeper–literally–into exploring where their food comes from.
-We offer multiple weeks of camp for kids of all ages.
+This year, we have four weeks of camp:

 Oxtober U-pick Pumpkin Patch